levatech007/google-app-script-as-cms/README.md

 *Note: You will need a Google account for this app.*

 ##### Create Spreadsheets:
-Create new spreadsheets in your Google drive.
-This example uses two separate sheets: one to store site content and the other to store contact form submissions.
+Create new spreadsheets in your Google Drive.
+This example uses two separate spreadsheets: one to store the site content and the other to store contact form submissions.

 Spreadsheet 1 with site content: